atlas-doc/doc/README.md

 - [Payment](./atlas-api-documentation/api-reference/shopping-and-ticketing/payment.md)

 {% hint style="info" %}
 Please note that the Atlas Fare Guarantee is only applicable for the transactions done "deposit" mode of payment.
 The Atlas Fare Guarantee is not applicable for VCC pass-through mode of payment.
+For transactionsusing the customer VCC pass-through, since we do not provide fare guarantee, we may fail booking in some cases.
+The error codes related to the failed bookings can be found [here] (.atlas-api-documentation/api-reference/overview/errors.md)

 {% endhint %}

 ## 5. Ticket Notification Webhook